M/T Astrell

 FN 874 |

-Astrell ran aground near Barra Head on Jan.
-15-1942 while in the westbound North Atlantic Convoy ON 57* (departure Liverpool Jan.
+On Jan.
+15-1942, she ran aground near Barra Head, while in the westbound North Atlantic Convoy ON 57* (originated in Liverpool Jan.
 13), and sent out an SOS.
 The Norwegian corvette Eglantine went out from Liverpool to assist (later escorted ON 57 from Jan.
-18) but 2 hours later Astrell announced she was able to continue unaided.
-She did, however, return to port, later joining Convoy ON 62*, which originated in Liverpool on Febr.
-1 and dispersed on the 15th; her destination is given as Key West.
-Other Norwegian ships in ON 57, other than the escorting Eglantine, were Boreas, Inger Elisabeth, Ingerfem, Ingrid, Ranja and Romulus, while Koll, Leikanger, Maud, Snar, and Sommerstad are listed in ON 62.
+18) but 2 hours later, Astrell announced she was able to continue unaided.
+She did, however, return to port (Oban), later joining Convoy ON 62*, which originated in Liverpool on Febr.
+1 and dispersed on the 15th; A. Hague gives her destination as Key West; according to Page 2, she arrived New Orleans on Febr.
+28 (remaining there for 3 weeks), having sailed from Clyde Febr.
+1. Other Norwegian ships in ON 57, other than the escorting Eglantine, were Boreas, Inger Elisabeth (returned), Ingerfem, Ingrid (wrecked - follow link for details), Ranja and Romulus, while Koll, Leikanger, Maud, Snar (returned) and Sommerstad are listed in ON 62.

-In Apr.-1942 she sailed in the slow Halifax-U.K. Convoy SC 79, and the following month she made a voyage to Venezuela.
-She's listed in station 95 of Convoy OS 28 which originated in Liverpool on May 12-1942, voyaging from Oban to Las Piedras, Venezuela in ballast.
-This destination does not match up with what is found in her Voyage Record, where she's said to have arrived Trinidad on June 1, proceeding from there to Puerto la Cruz about a week later.
-Several Norwegian ships took part OS 28 - their names can be found by following the external links provided in the Voyage Record.
-She's also mentioned in Convoy SL 115, which left Freetown for Liverpool on July 5-1942 (see external link below), but she instead joined the next convoy, SL 116, leaving Freetown on July 15, arriving Liverpool on Aug.
-4. She had a cargo of fuel oil and crude oil, bound for Loch Ewe.
-The Norwegian G. C. Brøvig is also listed.
+In Apr.-1942, we find her in the slow Halifax-U.K. Convoy SC 79.
+Her destination is given as Grangemouth, and she arrived there on Apr.
+28. In May, she's listed in station 95 of Convoy OS 28 (originated in Liverpool on May 12), voyaging from Oban to Las Piedras, Venezuela in ballast.
+Going back to Page 2, we see that she arrived Trinidad on June 1, proceeding to Puerto la Cruz about a week later, then on to Curacao and Las Piedras.
+Her arrival Las Piedras is not given.
+She's later mentioned in Convoy SL 115, which left Freetown for Liverpool on July 5-1942 (Astrell had not arrived Freetown until July 8 - convoy is available via the external link below), but she instead joined the next convoy, SL 116, leaving Freetown on July 15, arriving Liverpool on Aug.
+4; Astrell, cargo of fuel oil and crude oil, stopped at Loch Ewe that day.
+The Norwegian G. C. Brøvig is also listed (Convoy OS 28 also had other Norwegian ships - see links in the table above).

-* All the ON convoys are now available and will be added to individual pages in my Convoys section in due course, with more information on each.
-In the meantime, please see the section listing ships in ON convoys.
+* The ON convoys will be added to individual pages in my Convoys section in due course, with more information on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.

 More details on all the other Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page, or via the Master Ship Index.